A Local’s Guide to the Best Toronto Gardens

 The Toronto Music Gardens are located at the Toronto waterfront, close to the ferry terminal for Toronto Island and downtown Toronto.
 You’ll get great views of both Lake Ontario and the CN Tower while exploring the gardens.

-After relaxing in the gardens, you catch the ferry over to the Toronto Islands or check out nearby urban beaches HTO Park and Sugar Beach.
+After relaxing in the gardens, head over to the Toronto Islands or check out nearby urban beaches HTO Park and Sugar Beach.
 Trillium Park, offering one of the best views of Toronto’s skyline, is also just a short walk or streetcar ride away.

-7. The Toronto Islands
+7. Centre Island and the Toronto Islands

 Address: 30 Centre Island Park, Toronto, ON

-The Toronto Islands are packed with lots of excellent things to do for visitors to Toronto.
 In addition to the stunning skyline views, great beaches, and Centreville Amusement Park, the islands also have some beautiful gardens to check out.

 On Centre Island, just over the Centre Island Bridge along Avenue of the Islands, you’ll find lovely manicured gardens.
+And if you’re visiting Toronto in early spring, this is also where you will find my one of my favourite spots to see cherry blossoms.
+It’s such a pretty site and well worth the ferry ride over!

 Address: 755 Lawrence Ave E, North York, ON

 Edwards Gardens is a former estate garden that’s perfect for a peaceful visit.
 You’ll find lovely walking paths, a creek, and even a mini waterfall.
-The garden features beautiful perennials, roses, and a stunning collection of rhododendrons.

-It’s also connected to the Wilket Creek Recreational Trail, which is a great spot to catch the amazing autumn colours in Toronto.
-While it’s free to visit, parking is available for a fee.
-It’s a beautiful place to explore nature right in the city!
+The botanical gardens are also connected to the Wilket Creek Recreational Trail, which is a great place to enjoy some incredible autumn colours in Toronto.
+Perfect for a date, or a walk with family and friends, Edward’s gardens is a beautiful place to explore in the North York area of the city.

 9. The Humber Arboretum